ibm-cloud-docs/codeengine/connectivity-outbound.md

 You can establish a Private Path connection between your {{site.data.keyword.codeengineshort}} project and your VPC.

 This diagram illustrates how to establish a Private Path service with connections to the VPE gateway of a {{site.data.keyword.codeengineshort}} application and your VPC.
 First, the {{site.data.keyword.codeengineshort}} application connects to the VPE gateway within the {{site.data.keyword.codeengineshort}}'s VPC.
 Then, the VPE gateway connects to the Private Path NLB in the provider's VPC.
 In turn, the Private Path NLB connects to the provider's application.
 The provider's application then responds to the request.
-This Private Path service activity is completely contained in a single region (e.g. `us-south`) in an {{site.data.keyword.cloud_notm}} private network.
+This Private Path service activity is completely contained in a single region (for example, `us-south`) in an {{site.data.keyword.cloud_notm}} private network.

 ![Use Private Path to connect your {{site.data.keyword.codeengineshort}} project to your VPC over private network.](images/private_path_detailed_4.svg "Use Private Path to connect your {{site.data.keyword.codeengineshort}} project to your VPC over private network."){: caption="Use Private Path to connect your {{site.data.keyword.codeengineshort}} project to your VPC over private network." caption-side="bottom"}

 Once the connection to VPC is created, the Private Path service owner will receive a connection request.
 The owner can review, permit or deny this connection request.
-Use the consumer `Code Engine account ID` and `VPE gateway creation timestamp` displayed in the private path connection details view to identify the respective connection request within the Private Path service.
+Use the consumer `Code Engine account ID` and `VPE gateway creation timestamp` displayed in the private path connection details view to identify the connection request within the Private Path service.
 {: note}

 1. Go to the Connectivity page: